-Both the X-T100 and the FZ1000 II are recent models that are part of the current product line-up of Panasonic.
+The FZ1000 II is a recent model that features in the current product line-up of Panasonic.
 In contrast, the X-T100 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-T100 Manual (free pdf) or the online Panasonic FZ1000 II Manual.

 So what conclusions can be drawn?
 Is the Fujifilm X-T100 better than the Panasonic FZ1000 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.